Get a quote

 Does homeowners insurance cover wildfires?

-Standard homeowners insurance usually covers fire damage – and that includes damage caused by wildfires.
-However, it’s becoming more common in wildfire-prone areas for insurance companies to exclude wildfire coverage or significantly raise rates for this basic protection.
+Standard homeowners insurance usually covers fire damage, including damage caused by wildfires.
+However, insurance companies in some areas are starting to raise their rates because of increasing wildfire risk..
 Some may even refuse to cover a home based on its wildfire risk.

 Considering wildfires are nearly impossible to predict – 90% are caused by human activity and the other 10% are caused by lightning strikes – it’s important for homeowners to check their coverage and make sure they are protected.